DB2-Samples/db2r/README.md

 A Db2 demo using R functions that analyze taxi bookings

 ## Description
 The demo links to a Db2 TAXIDB Columnar Store Database.
 It then selects trip data that demonstrates taxi times between mid down Manhatten and NYC Airports.
-It then uses Weather information to perform predicitions on increased trip time based on weather events.
+It then uses Weather information to perform predictions on increased trip time based on weather events.

 The demo has been tested on Windows 10 environments although other environments also should work.